 Yep – right now and pretty much since our second princess arrived, we’ve not shared a bedroom.
 Why?
 It goes hand in hand with what I wrote about last week and is a temporary arrangement to see us through a difficult period.

 As I write, we’ve recently received a CMPA diagnosis which validates my extreme fatigue.
 It explains such a lot and I’m hopeful that my elimination diet will soon mean our baby girl is far more settled.
 For the time being and as things stand, Dan is helping me with the relentless pacing in the evenings when it’s required.
 He’s also taking Elfin for walks after dinner to allow me half an hour to unwind.

 And then, come ten or eleven o’clock, he’s retreating downstairs and leaving us to it.

 Does this sound unsupportive?
 It’s anything but.
-If Elfin gets too worked up, hubby will come back to help me – we’ve established a system which works at least half the time: after I’ve fed, he paces with her for a while and once she’s finally crashed out he’ll pass her to me to lay her down (my husband is afflicted with clumsiness and not trusted to attempt the manoeuvre).
+If Elfin gets too worked up, Dan will come back to help me – we’ve established a system which works for us at least half the time: after I’ve fed, he paces with her for a while and once she’s finally crashed out he’ll pass her to me to lay her down (my husband is afflicted with clumsiness and not trusted to attempt the manoeuvre).